ipinfo/php/README.md

 #### Country Currency

-`Details->country_currency` will return the code and symbol of the country's currency, as supplied by the `currency.json` file.
+`Details->country_currency` will return the code and symbol of the country's currency, as supplied by the `currency` object.

 ```php
 $details->country_currency['code']; // USD